smy329/flavor-fusion-client-react/task_description_follow_Up.md

    - GitHub Sign-in
    - A link that will redirect to the registration page

-6. When clicking the Favorite button, show a toast message showing the recipe is your favorite and disable the button.

 ## **Bonus**

 1. Create a readme for **client-side** and write about your project (at least 5 bullet points) .Do not forget to add your live site link of your website here.